hexeight/hexeight.github.io/_posts/2017-17-07-web-crypto-api.md

 - nonce: A random challenge previously agreed upon by the browser and the host.
 The challenge can have the same expiry as the browser session.

 ## Conclusion
+The structure of identity and content ownership on the World Wide Web can be improved with the adoption of cryptographic proofs as a standard.
+The approach has proved fruitful for email signatures with PGP.

+Moreover, cryptographic identities can provide the necessary foundation for end-to-end encryption (E2EE) required to ensure security and privacy of users of the world wide web.

 ## References
 1. [HTTP State Management Mechanism (rfc2109)](https://tools.ietf.org/html/rfc2109)